mheap/nexmo-developer/_documentation/en/messages/10-dlc/Concepts/brand-overview.md

 A brand is the legal entity of the business.
 For example:

-* “ABC Sodas” would submit only one brand, “ABC Sodas,” and this would be sufficient for all their other consumer brands such as “Cherry Soda” and “Root Beer Soda.”
+* "ABC Sodas" would submit only one brand, "ABC Sodas," and this would be sufficient for all their other consumer brands such as "Cherry Soda" and "Root Beer Soda."
 * Vonage Business Cloud would submit one brand as it is a SaaS solution, through which other businesses communicate.

 > Note: See the Vonage Knowledge Base for more information on [brand creation guidelines](https://help.nexmo.com/hc/en-us/articles/4407712172692-10DLC-Guidelines-for-brand-creation).